asdfgadsfff/Cantleaver-Monitor-Arm-Mount-for-Dorm-Desk/README.md

 ![image](https://user-images.githubusercontent.com/72219191/131070965-6f5b3cf8-1b23-4139-8bd4-9652885e939a.png)

-(A view of the underside of the wooden top, which shows the routered out space for the wireless charger and square metal plates.
-It also shows the small wire routing cutout behind the monitor arm mounting hole.)
+**^(A view of the underside of the wooden top, which shows the routered out space for the wireless charger and square metal plates.
+It also shows the small wire routing cutout behind the monitor arm mounting hole.)**